sharp-pixel/aws-aoss-proxy/README.md

   -p 8080:8080 \
   -e 'AWS_SDK_LOAD_CONFIG=true' \
   -e 'AWS_PROFILE=<SOME PROFILE>' \
-  aws-sigv4-proxy -v --role-arn <ARN OF ROLE TO ASSUME>
+  aws-aoss-proxy -v --role-arn <ARN OF ROLE TO ASSUME>
 ```

 Include service name & region overrides when you notice errors like `unable to determine service from host` for API gateway, for example.